mdfnam/QnA/Parts of Speech.md

 ## Components of the Arabic Language
 - **Lafz `لَفْظ`:** It specifically refers to a single word or a single utterance (it denotes every sound produced by the tongue).
 These utterances can be further divided into two categories based on whether they convey meaning or not: Muhmal and Mawdu.
 - **Muhmal `مُهْمَل`:** Refers to meaningless words that do not carry any meaning.
-Because we are studying the Quran in which there is no meaningless word present, therefore, we will not study them.
+Since we are studying the Quran, in which no meaningless words are present, we have nothing to worry about in this regard.
 - **Mawdu `مَوْضُوع`:** Refers to meaningful words that carries meaning.
-Our main focus during our studies will be on these words.
+This will be our main emphasis during our studies.

 <p align="center">
   <img src="https://github.com/mdfnam/QnA/assets/156814846/21c0099f-3c9b-49b6-b648-dcb5fe6b12df" width="250">